 There is a Grad Student Resource Center in LSA 187.
 To get into this room, get the door combination code and a copier code from the graduate office next door in LSA 181.
-The Grad Resource Center will be where you get your mail, send out mail, make photocopies, use grad computing resources.
+The Grad Resource Center will be where you make photocopies and use grad computing resources.
 There is also a file drawer in the resource center into which grad students deposit copies of successful grant proposals (which can also be found on the SOLS Graduate Programs Canvas), and other items of interest.
 There are various office supplies in this area, and you can ask the graduate office for other supplies.
 Share your success- if you were fortunate enough to get a big fellowship, or a small research grant, please put a copy in the file folder so others can emulate you.
 Remember - This is a shared space and thus each person should clean up after themselves.